Programs > Brochure

 ADDITIONAL INFORMATION AND LINKS

-PLEASE NOTE that even though Universidad de Deusto requires that potential exchange students have successfully completed a minimum of four semesters of college level Spanish (or the equivalent), the UM Spanish language department will only approval for exchange at UD those students who have displayed a very high proficiency level in written and oral communication in the Spanish language.
-Students who believe that they can meet these standards are encouraged to speak with Dr. Buchanan or Dr. Klodt in the UM Spanish department for more details about this requirement.
+PLEASE NOTE that even though Universidad de Deusto requires that potential exchange students have successfully completed a minimum of four semesters of college-level Spanish (or the equivalent), the UM Spanish language department will only approval for exchange at UD those students who have displayed a very high proficiency level in written and oral communication in the Spanish language.
+Students who believe that they can meet these standards are encouraged to speak with Dr. Buchanan in the UM Spanish department for more details about this requirement.

 A two-week pre-term intensive Spanish language program is offered by the Universidad de Deusto to incoming exchange students before the start of each semester.